 If you need a little help eating healthfully on a tight budget, we’ve got you covered with our Plant-Based on a Budget Meal Plans!
 In these meal plans, we walk you through everything you need to know to eat vegan without going broke.

-This article was written in collaboration with Taylor Barbieri and Michelle Cehn.
-We hope you’ll share this resource with anyone you know who could benefit from it!
+This budget vegan foods and recipes article was written in collaboration with Taylor Barbieri and Michelle Cehn.
+We hope you’ll share this resource with anyone you know who could benefit from dirt cheap vegan meals!
 Please note that this article contains Amazon affiliate links, and shopping through these links supports World of Vegan.